jjarmoc/jarmoc.com/_posts/2013-10-14-open-redirect-in-gov-for-eight-years.markdown

 http://www.govbenefits.gov/govbenefits/externalLink.jhtml?url=http://www.news.com
 {% endcodeblock %}

-{% pullquote %}
-News.com apparently contacted the Department of Labor about the issue back in 2005, and cites an unnamed representative as stating {" "The government is aware of the issue and is working to fix it." "}
+News.com apparently contacted the Department of Labor about the issue back in 2005, and cites an unnamed representative as stating The government is aware of the issue and is working to fix it."
-{% endpullquote %}

 Surely the government once made aware of an active campaign abusing one of their sites, and promising to fix it, can manage that fix in eight years.
 Right?
 Well, let's see...